JENNIFER PRESTON CHUSHCOFF

 Jenn is a painter, photographer and digital designer.
 She's completed art installations in large buildings, window displays and pop-up art shows.

 Her work sells as both fine art, and in commercial and editorial markets.
 Her paintings and prints are in private collections and have been featured in galleries and art exhibits.
 Fine art prints are available for sale online.
-Her commercial work appear in magazines, calendars, maps, brochures, and websites.
+Her commercial work appears in magazines, calendars, maps, brochures, and websites.

 Working as a curator for art exhibitions allows her to showcase regional, Pacific Northwest artists.
 In these difficult times, creating virtual art exhibitions and forums has helped keep the conversation going.